Trust Deed - Scotland only

 A Trust Deed could offer a way out if you don't think you'll ever be able to repay your unsecured debts in full within a reasonable timeframe.

-Some people automatically think of bankruptcy when it comes to dealing with unmanageable debts, but a Trust Deed is another option that could let you keep the home you're living in.
+Some people automatically think of bankruptcy when it comes to dealing with unmanageable debts, but a Trust Deed is another option that could help you.

 However, you'll only qualify for a Trust Deed if you really can't afford to repay what you owe.
 You must also commit to regular monthly payments until the agreement has come to an end.
+Your details will appear in the publicly available Register of Insolvencies.
 Finally, you must be a Scottish resident to qualify.

 Final points